sjbrown/misc_work/genesis/rules.md

 ## Studio Phase

-In the studio, bands can gather all the song parts that they've individually created and patch them together into a full song.
+In the studio, bands can gather all the *Song Parts* that they've individually created and patch them together into a full song.
 They can also record previously-written songs.